Video games in Canada: Studios

 Canada is home to some of the biggest studios in the industry.
 Edmonton, Alberta, hosts BioWare and Prince Edward Island is home to Other Ocean Interactive.
 EA Canada, located in Burnaby, British Columbia, is a major contributor to the industry with popular, global franchises such as FIFA and Need for Speed and has 4 other studios in Canada (Charlottetown, Edmonton, Kitchener and Montreal).
 Rockstar Vancouver was a sizeable contributor to the Vancouver gaming scene, as well as another Rockstar studio in Toronto.
 Montreal's Ubisoft studio is getting a large amount of attention worldwide as the lead studio for the Far Cry series and for their contributions to the Assassin's Creed franchise.
 As a major studio they are attracting other video game developers and studios to Montreal further defining it as the gaming capital of Canada, as well as the other major game studio, Warner Brothers Interactive.
 Ubisoft Toronto is also a large contributor to the global success of the Far Cry franchises as well as Splinter Cell Blacklist.

 As of 2015, the entertainment software industry is growing at unprecedented rates and shows no signs of slowing down.
 More opportunities are being created to learn the skills relevant to the industry and as more job opportunities are being created allowing this industry to experience a healthy boom.
 Many strong game development studios choosing to locate to Canada help to not only strengthen the industry but promote its longevity.
 Large scale gaming events such as the Canadian Videogame Awards, Fan Expo Canada and Comic-Con help to promote the industry and encourage its growth.

+Media

+While Canada may have smaller representation in the games media space than other countries, there are a few active publications.
+Some examples are GCMagazine, and GCR.
+There are also larger publications that include gaming as a topic among broader coverage.
+Examples include MobileSyrup, ScreenRant, and CBC.